 We're responsible for making sure that Derbyshire residents have access to a wide range of confidential sexual health services including free STI testing and treatment, HIV testing, provision of contraception and sexual health promotion.

 We aim to ensure that our sexual health services are good quality, easy to use and cost effective.

-To find out about local services available to you and to find out more information about sexual health visit the Your Sexual Health Matters website (opens in a new window).
+To find out about local services available to you and to find out more information about sexual health from Your Sexual Health Matters.

 There's plenty of information on other websites too.
-NHS Choices (opens in a new window) has a lot of advice, tips and support.
+The NHS has a lot of advice, tips and support on sexual health.

-The vaccination consists of two injections spaced at least six, and not more than 24 months apart (girls who began vaccination before September 2014 receive three injections).
+The vaccination consists of 2 injections spaced at least 6, and not more than 24 months apart (girls who began vaccination before September 2014 receive 3 injections).

 Find out more about the HPV vaccination.

 Every year in June there is a national Relationship and Sexual Health Day held across the county.
 It is an annual celebration of the excellent relationships and sex education that educates children and young people about healthy relationships and positive sexual health.